kazuhj/freemarket_sample_61a/README.md

 - belongs_to :category
 - belongs_to :size
 - belongs_to :brand
-- belongs_to :users
+- belongs_to :user
 - has_many :images
 - has_many :likes
 - has_many :comments
 - has_many :reviews
 - has_many :messages
-- has_one :orders
+- has_one :order

 ## likes